ddelange/yt/README.md

             be downloaded sequentially as youtube-dl does not support parallel downloading of playlists (see #3746).
 The MAXPROCS (env) var sets parallelism (default 4).

+      -f
+            Force download, even when already recorded in --download-archive.

       -v
             Enable video mode.
 Defaults to audio mode.
 Only mono and stereo are supported.